 🌍 Cultural Impact

-Modernization: The 2018 rebrand showed adaptability to changing consumer preferences.
+Modernization: The 2018 rebrand showed Dunkin's adaptability to changing consumer preferences.
+The brand recognized that its future was in beverages and acted accordingly.

-Global Reach: Dunkin’s slogans translated well internationally, emphasizing convenience and affordability.
+Global Reach: While deeply American, Dunkin's slogans have translated well internationally.
+The emphasis on convenience and affordability resonates across cultures.

 🔎 Expert Analysis